-Integrate disaster risk financing in at least three new World Bank lending operations each year.
-Launch new initiatives on social protection and analytics with DRFI engagements in at least five new countries.
-Expand advanced training in disaster risk finance to reach 300 officials.
+- " Integrate disaster risk financing in at least three new World Bank lending operations each year. - " Launch new initiatives on social protection and analytics with DRFI engagements in at least five new countries. - " Develop a scalable standardized training and capacity-building program on disaster risk finance, bringing tailored guidance to ministries of finance and other stakeholders.